DynamicDevices/makespacelive/README.md

 # Overview

-We host a variety of events at the DoES Liverpool makerspace/tech. hub in Liverpool and have been thinking for some time of how we might live stream these.
+We host a variety of events at the DoES Liverpool MakerSpace/Tech.
+Hub in Liverpool and have been thinking for some time of how we might live stream these.

 Being a community of makers it seemed appropriate that we should look at what can be achieved with OpenSource / OpenHardware platforms for live streaming